mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

-# The Apache Ultimate Bad Bot and Referer Blocker
+# Apache Bad Bot and Referer Blocker
-##The Ultimate Bad Bot and Referer Blocker for Apache Web Servers
+## The Ultimate Bad Bot and Referer Blocker for Apache Web Servers

 ### Created by: https://github.com/mitchellkrogza